Bill Pay

 - Choose a payment method — ACH (Same-Day), ACH (Pass-Through), Check, or Manual.

-- Confirm payee details — for ACH payments, verify the vendor's bank account and routing number; for checks, verify the vendor's mailing address.
+- Confirm payee details — for ACH, verify the vendor's bank account and routing number; for check, verify the mailing address.

 - Review the payment summary, then confirm to submit.